Best & Cheap Cloud Hosting Providers in 2019

 It’s also very user-friendly to use and it only takes around 60 seconds to have a server live after payment.

-You can choose from any of their 15 locations in North America, Europe, Asia and Australia( a great option if you have lots of Australian traffic).
+You can choose from any of their 15 cloud locations in North America, Europe, Asia and Australia( a great option if you have lots of Australian traffic).

 You also get full root access to your instance so you can choose to install any OS you want(Ubuntu, Windows, CentOS, Debian etc).
 Should also mention that as part of any plan you get a dedicated IP, a thing that on lots of other hosts you’d have to pay extra to get.

-They offer a very intuitive and clean panel from which you can deploy or destroy instances and you can also get an overview of the resources used and you also have 1 click installation for apps such as Magento, WordPress or Joomla.
+They offer a very intuitive and clean panel from which you can deploy or destroy cloud instances and you can also get an overview of the resources used and you also have 1 click installation for apps such as Magento, WordPress or Joomla.

 Vultr also offers high-security DDOS protection and routinely scan their servers for malicious malware.